 Adding a timer, countdown and frame counter to the video

-Sometimes you need to add a countdown (timer) or just a stopwatch to a video (for example, you need to measure the time of an event on the video).
+Sometimes you need to overlay a countdown (timer) or just a stopwatch to a video (for example, you need to measure the time of an event on the video).
 It is an easy task for the Bolide Movie Creator video editor.
 The download link is on the right.

 A frame counter, stopwatch or timer is added in the video editor using a text block and special tags, which will be replaced in the video with actual values.
 Here is how to add timer to video.

 Add a countdown (stopwatch) to the video

 - To add a stopwatch to the video, we need to add a text block to the project by clicking on the "T" button or pressing CTRL-T.

 In the text settings dialog, click the "+Counter" button and select the "Stopwatch" pop-up menu item.